Clinical Advisory Group

 What is the role of CAG?

-The two main roles of CAG are to:
+The three main roles of CAG are to:

-1. ensure effective communication between the Trust and CF multi-disciplinary teams, people with CF and their families, and
+- ensure effective communication between the Trust and CF multi-disciplinary teams, people with CF and their families

-2. advise on all Trust publications, from factsheets to consensus documents, to ensure they are accurate and evidence based.
+- advise on Trust publications that contain clinical and medical content, from factsheets to consensus documents, to ensure they are accurate and up to date

 Who is in CAG?

 CAG is made up of a representative of each discipline on the CF multidisciplinary team to ensure all materials receive essential input from all aspects of the clinical care pathway.
 These include a clinician, physiotherapist, dietitian, psychologist, pharmacist and others.
-CAG is also currently in the process of recruiting representatives with CF and their families to sit on the group to ensure that the voices of the CF community are represented in the Trust’s publications.
-The chair of CAG is Dr Keith Brownlee, Director of Policy, Programmes and Support at the Cystic Fibrosis Trust.
+CAG is includes representation from people with CF and parents of children with CF,to ensure that the voices of the CF community are represented in the Trust’s publications.
+The chair of CAG is Dr Keith Brownlee, Director of Medical Affairs at the Cystic Fibrosis Trust.

 If you have any questions on CAG or their current work, please email CAG@cysticfibrosis.org.uk.